guptga/Zara-Fashion-Trends/README.md

 #### Feature Selection

-***Correlation Matrix with Heatmap*** - Correlation states how the features are related to each other or the target variable.
-Correlation can be positive (an increase in one value of a feature increases the value of the target variable) or negative (an increase in one value of the feature decreases the value of the target variable).
-Heatmap makes it easy to identify which features are most related to the target variable, we will plot a heatmap of correlated features using the Seaborn library.
+***Correlation Matrix with Heatmap*** - Correlation is a measure of how features are related to each other or the target variable, and can be positive or negative.
+Positive correlation means an increase in one feature value leads to an increase in the target variable value, while negative correlation means an increase in one feature value leads to a decrease in the target variable value.
+To identify which features are most related to the target variable, a heatmap of correlated features can be plotted using the Seaborn library.
+The heatmap makes it easy to visualize the degree of correlation between different features and the target variable.

 ![image](https://user-images.githubusercontent.com/116124534/232615274-3d7a400d-6986-4e93-9d5b-4c775a4dca63.png)